zacanger/niddesa/text/generated-translations/mahaniddesa/sinhala/15-sinhala-google.md

 Jealousy jealousy kamma jealousy jealousy jealousy Veda.
 This is called jealousy.
 This jealousy of someone is futile at first Wisdom is the state of being born into a state of inertia He says he is not jealous of the fire.
-“No greed "Greed" means lust.
+"No greed "Greed" means lust.
 Is there any lust or attachment (10-4) 1 Should be used in place of 'it') That is whether there is a root of greed or evil.
 Did this greed of someone go away at first and was unworthy of birth?